Marklogic-retired/marklogic-data-hub/_pages/docs/architecture.md

 Note: deployment of DHF also makes use of the MarkLogic management API on port 8002.

-The "Final" appserver in 3.1 is not actually used by any code in the DHF.
-It is provided as a provisioned location from which to write applications, and represents the final product of running DHF flows.
-It can of course also contain other data or artifacts unrelated to the DHF flows.
+Data Hub Framework creates the "Final" App Server as a provisioned location from which to serve your harmonized data.
+Data Hub Framework does not make use of this App Server itself.

 ### REST Extensions